generaliinformatik/ls4rexx/README.md

 features should help during typing and navigating, but there is no guarantee that e.g. a completion hint will be proper syntax for the current cursor position.

-### Convention over configuration?

-Currently the language support follows a certain coding style, e.g. labels/procedures are in uppercase, variables are in lowercase.
-I do not know when I will get around to make this more configurable.

 ### Features in progress

 * [textDocument/completion](https://microsoft.github.io/language-server-protocol/specification#textDocument_completion).